prompteus/calc-x/README.md

 ## Cite

-If you find Calc-X collection of Calcformers useful in your research, please cite the [Calc-X and Calcformers paper](https://arxiv.org/abs/2305.15017) as follows:
+If you find Calc-X collection or Calcformers useful in your research, please cite the [Calc-X and Calcformers paper](https://arxiv.org/abs/2305.15017) as follows:

 ```bibtex
 @inproceedings{kadlcik-etal-2023-soft,